blab/blotter/blog/_posts/2024-11-15-dimensionality-reduction-for-flu-and-sars-cov-2.md

 By June 2023, we'd both been busy with other projects.
 Sravani had been focused on class work as an undergraduate in the University of Washington's Computer Science program.
 I had been working with the Nextstrain team on pandemic response efforts.
-By the summer of 2023, Sravani was eager to revise the original paper and publish it in a scientific journal.
+Despite our other commitments, Sravani was eager to revise the original paper and publish it in a scientific journal.

 We decided to focus on two viruses (seasonal influenza H3N2 and SARS-CoV-2) and the original four methods of making maps (PCA, MDS, t-SNE, and UMAP).
 We wanted to measure how well the groups of viruses that we found in these maps matched the groups from family trees that experts had already identified for flu and SARS-CoV-2.